IgorKIX/javaScript30DaysChallenge/README.md

 9. In this exercise I'm getting familiar with ocuple console tricks using methods such as count, grouCollapsed, time, error, warning and assert. <a href="https://igorkix.github.io/javaScript30DaysChallenge/9 console tricks/index.html">Click here!</a>
 10. In this exercise, I write the simple method to implement the ability to select couple check boxes at once when the shift key is press down. <a href="https://igorkix.github.io/javaScript30DaysChallenge/10 checkbox & shift/index.html">Click here!</a>
 11. In this exercise, I'm Wes shows how to implement basic support for video player.
 There are implemented features such as progress bar that allows you to directly jump to a particular part of the movie, change the playback tempo and volume. * **
+12. In this very simple exercise, implementations of something like konami code are shown.
+Typing a secret password to the console will display a hidden message <a href="https://igorkix.github.io/javaScript30DaysChallenge/12 Key sequence detection/index.html">Click here!</a>